ajitsingh98/Data-Science-Interview-Questions-Answers/linear_algebra_vectors_and_matrices.md

 $$

-In this equation, $\lambda $ is the eigenvalue associated with the eigenvector$\mathbf{v}$.
+In this equation, $\lambda$ is the eigenvalue associated with the eigenvector $\mathbf{v}$.
 The eigenvalue represents the scale factor by which the eigenvector is stretched or compressed.
 Thus, eigenvectors are the directions that remain unchanged by the transformation, and eigenvalues measure the extent of this scaling.

 </details>